Saskia de Jonge

-Saskia de Jonge (born 22 November 1986 in Scheerwolde) is a Dutch swimmer who specializes in freestyle distances of up to 200 m and is part of the Dutch national team.
-She is currently training in Amsterdam under the guidance of Martin Truijens together with Olympic Champions Femke Heemskerk and Manon van Rooijen.
+Saskia de Jonge (born 22 November 1986) is a Dutch swimmer who specializes in freestyle distances of up to 200 m and is part of the Dutch national team.

 Swimming career

 De Jonge made her international debut in Helsinki at the European Short Course Swimming Championships 2006.
 She won a silver medal in the 4×50 m freestyle relay alongside Inge Dekker, Chantal Groot and Marleen Veldhuis.
 Individually, she ended up 22nd in the 50 m freestyle and 18th in the 100 m freestyle.
 At the European Short Course Swimming Championships 2007 in Debrecen, she only swam in the heats of both relays.